99994433552/websockets-notify/README.md

-## Websockets Notify
+# Websockets Notify

+## Introduction
-This project is a simple FastAPI-based web application that demonstrates the use of WebSockets for real-time notifications.
-The system includes functionality for managing tasks and devices, with notifications sent over WebSockets when tasks are created, updated, or deleted.
-Additionally, the application supports random device status updates, which are also broadcasted via WebSockets.
+This project demonstrates the use of FastAPI for building a real-time system using WebSockets.
+The primary purpose is task and device management with real-time notifications sent over WebSockets whenever tasks are created, updated, or deleted.

+## Project Architecture
+The project is built with **FastAPI**, utilizing its asynchronous request handling capabilities, which make it ideal for WebSockets.
+The code is structured based on the **Separation of Concerns** principle, where each part has a clearly defined responsibility.

+- **WebSockets** for real-time notifications.
+- **Tasks** and **Devices** managed with asynchronous requests.
+- **Docker** for easy setup and isolated environment.
+- **SQLite** as the lightweight database for storing task and device data.

-## Features
+## Key Features

-- WebSocket-based notifications: Real-time communication between the server and clients using WebSockets.
-- Task management: Create, update, delete, and retrieve tasks
+- **Task Management**: Create, update, delete, and retrieve tasks via REST API with WebSocket notifications for real-time updates.
-- Device management: Simulated devices that can randomly change their online/offline status.
-- Notifications via WebSockets: Notifications include task creation, task status updates, and device status changes.
-- SQLite Database: Data persistence for tasks and devices.
+- **Device Management**: Simulated devices with random online/offline status changes that are broadcast via WebSockets.
+- **Real-time WebSocket Communication**: Clients connect to receive live updates.
+- **Swagger Documentation**: Auto-generated API docs available at `/docs` for easy exploration and testing of endpoints.

+## Why I Chose These Technologies
+1. **FastAPI** supports asynchronous operations natively, making it ideal for WebSocket-based real-time applications.
+2. **Docker** ensures consistent development and deployment environments.
+3. **WebSocket** allows for real-time, bidirectional communication between server and clients.

 ## How to Run